Lift Me Up (Geri Halliwell song)

-"Lift Me Up" is a song recorded by English singer Geri Halliwell for her debut solo album, Schizophonic (1999).
+"Lift Me Up" is a song by English singer Geri Halliwell for her debut solo album, Schizophonic (1999).
 It was written by Halliwell, Andy Watkins and Paul Wilson, whilst produced by the latter two, who are known collectively as Absolute.
-"Lift Me Up" was released as the album's third single on 1 November 1999, by EMI.
-It debuted at number one in the UK Singles Chart, winning the chart battle against fellow Spice Girls member Emma Bunton's "What I Am" by 33,000 copies.
+"Lift Me Up" was released as the album's third single on 1 November 1999 by EMI Records.
+It debuted at number one on the UK Singles Chart, winning the chart battle against fellow Spice Girls member Emma Bunton's "What I Am" by 30,000 copies.
 To promote the single, Halliwell performed the song on Top of the Pops, Pepsi Chart, Musica Si and National Lottery.